aghast/lbac-python/ch02/expressions.rst

     1 + 3 * 5 = 16

-In fact, both of them are.
-You just have to perform the operations in a different order.
+In fact, both of them are- you just have to perform the operations in a different order.
 If you use a 4-function calculator to do this, you find that it greedily evaluates each operation as soon as possible.
 The result is that the expression is evaluated as (1+3)=4, and then (4*5)=20.

-On the other hand, if you follow the generally-accepted 'rules of algebra,' you evaluate the sub-expression involving multiplication first, and then do the addition.
+On the other hand, if you follow the generally-accepted rules of algebra, you evaluate the sub-expression involving multiplication first, and then do the addition.
 This resolves as (3*5)=15, and then (1+15)=16.

-I don't know about you, but I am very, very accustomed to counting on operator precedence.
+I don't know about you, but I am accustomed to counting on operator precedence.
 I think we need to have it for any serious expression evaluator.
 So let's add a test case::

     def test_mul_add_precedence(self):